-The goal of the Family Engagement Program (FEP) is to expeditiously link caregivers/parents with behavioral health services in order to address substance use issues.
-Services are provided by a team of peer advocates (5) all in recovery and who bring experience with the child welfare system and provide outreach and assertive linkage to needed resources in order to lessen the likelihood of child abuse and neglect and reduce the potential for further child dependency actions.
+• The goal of the Family Engagement Program (FEP) is to link caregivers/parents to a SUD evaluation/assessment within 48 business hours of referral when there is an open Child Protection Case, and to share the assessment findings and recommendations with CPI and enter into FSFN promptly.
+Services are provided by a team of peer advocates (5) all in recovery and who bring experience with the child welfare system and provide outreach and assertive linkage to needed resources in order to lessen the likelihood of child abuse and neglect and reduce the potential for further child dependency actions, by motivating the family to follow the clinically recommended services.
 The program adheres to system of care values which include but are not limited to: Strength based; Collaborative and Integrated; Persistent Commitment; Community based; Culturally Competent; and Outcome Driven.